pyFIA Architecture¶

 ├── filters/ # Data filtering and processing

-├── cli/ # Command-line interfaces
+├── cli/ # Command-line interface

 ├── database/ # Database utilities and schema